cjerdonek/free-sampler/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/quick-sampler.svg?branch=master)](https://travis-ci.org/cjerdonek/quick-sampler)

-This repository contains an open source web application called "Quick Sampler" that lets one run the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.
+This repository contains an open source web application called "Quick Sampler" that lets one run in a browser the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.

-Quick Sampler can be used for things like selecting precincts at random for a post-election manual audit given a random seed supplied by the user.
+Quick Sampler can be used for things like efficiently selecting precincts at random for a post-election manual audit.
+The algorithm requires the user to provide a random seed.

 To try the latest stable version, go [here][quick-sampler-app].
 For bug reports and feature requests, visit the [issue tracker][issue-tracker].